 Patrick Quirk

-Quirk earned a bachelor's in history from Bates College and a doctorate in political science from Johns Hopkins University.
+He earned a B.A. from Bates College and a Ph.D. in Political Science from Johns Hopkins University.

 Academic Appointment(s)